 Some essential tips

-Tip #1 - The secret to making a smooth, lump-free sauce is to keep stirring the milk while you're adding the custard powder dissolved in mix.
-I've mentioned this before, but it merits a second mention, that's how important this tip is.
+Tip #1 - The secret to making a smooth, lump-free sauce is to keep stirring the milk while you're adding the custard powder dissolved in milk.
+Continue to stir for a couple of minutes even after the sauce has thickened and you have taken it off the heat.
+This will prevent a film from forming on the sauce and keep it silky smooth.

 Tip #2 - If you do end up with lumps due to whatever reason, never fear.
 Just cool the custard and give it one go in the blender.
 All lumps gone!